McLean Hospital 115 Mill Street Belmont, MA 02478

 CMHP offers a diverse range of specialties to help students address concerns such as executive functioning, anxiety, depression, OCD, eating concerns, and substance use.
 Our team works collaboratively with students and their families to provide and implement individualized recommendations based on the student’s unique needs and goals.

 The College Mental Health Program is ideal for:

-By providing student-focused services to students in treatment throughout McLean Hospital, the College Mental Health Program is prepared to work closely with students and with institutions of higher education to support both mental health and academic goals.
-When students enter a treatment program, we get involved as an adjunct to the overall treatment team.
-These interventions include psychoeducational groups, consultation to treatment teams, and meetings with individual students planning to return to college or preparing to take a medical leave of absence.
+Through student-focused services for students receiving treatment throughout McLean Hospital, CMHP works closely with students and with institutions of higher education to support both mental health and academic goals.
+When students enter a treatment program, we get involved as a resource to the overall treatment team.
+CMHP services can include symptom education groups, consultation to treatment teams, and meetings with individual students planning to return to college or preparing to take a medical leave of absence.

 When students have mental health crises, parents often feel overwhelmed and unsure about how to help.
 Frequently, parents need help addressing their adult child’s mental health and educational needs simultaneously.
-The College Mental Health Program is dedicated to also providing support for parents during these challenging times.
+CMHP is dedicated to also providing support for parents during these challenging times.

 Learn more about the College Mental Health Program’s newest services: college readiness consultation service and individual coaching.